Get Your Questions Answered

 DO YOU RECOMMEND ANY SLEEP TRAINING BOOKS I CAN READ?

 If you read 100 different sleep training books you’re going to get 100 different opinions on how to sleep train your baby.
 That is why we don’t recommend reading any specific sleep books.
 We’ve read a lot of them and they often offer a one-size-fits-all approach and are unable to address the unique nature of your baby’s own sleep.
 Books don’t know your baby and the author of those books won’t be there at 2am to help you make adjustments or answer your questions.
 We will.
 Your live-in sleep coach gets to know your baby and can provide expertise and guidance to make any necessary tweaks along the way.
 She is with you if there’s a middle of the night waking and knows exactly how to help your baby get more sleep!

 Yes!
 While we find that most babies aclimate to the new changes within 3 days and 3 nights, we have had parents request we stay longer.
 The extra accountability and peace of mind will only make things easier on you and your baby.
 We offer packages up to 10 days of live-in for those that need it.
 Please inquire specifically about longer packages and we’ll send you information about our rates.

 WHAT FORMS OF PAYMENT DO YOU ACCEPT?

 Full payment is due in order to confirm your live-in sleep coach.
-Payments may be made by Visa, MasterCard, or American Express.
+Payments may be made by bank transfer, Visa, MasterCard, or American Express.
 If you have a Health Savings Accounts (HSA) or Flexible Spending Account (FSA) then you may be reimbursed for sleep training.
 Contact your administrator to confirm.
 All services are non-transferrable, and no refunds are offered for unused services.

 DO YOU TAKE HEALTH INSURANCE?